Xilinx/SME-Developer-Labs/SETUP.md

 In this module you will start a pre-configured EC2 F1 instance and connect to it using a remote desktop client.
 Once connected, you will download the lab files and confirm you can execute a simple application on F1.

-For this event, each registered participant has been attributed a preconfigured EC2 F1 instance and should have received an email with the following details:
+For this event, each registered participant has been attributed a preconfigured EC2 F1 instance and should have received instructions with the following details:
 - Account ID
 - IAM username
 - Link to access a preconfigured EC2 F1 instance

-If you have not received that email, please contact an Xilinx event staff member now.
+If you have not received these instructions, please contact an Xilinx event staff member now.

 #### Start a preconfigured EC2 F1 instance